Salah856/EpicoreMobile/README.md

 - Then he walks into the merchant and then merchant redeem coupon from the web app.
 - Then the mobile client gets notified using subscriptions in GraphQL.

+N.B:

+I tried to make data base for food items static in db.js: list of food item objects.